hiltmon/hiltmon.github.io/content/blog/google-analytics-logger-for-slogger/index.md

 * Click **Create Client ID**

 You should now see a Client ID and Secret for Installed Applications.
 Copy and paste these into your `slogger_config`.
+Copy and paste these into your `slogger_config`.

-As always, feel free to comment below on this post, or follow me on App.Net as [@hiltmon](http://alpha.app.net/hiltmon) or Twitter as [@hiltmon](https://twitter.com/hiltmon).
+As always, feel free to comment below on this post, or follow me on Twitter as [@hiltmon](https://twitter.com/hiltmon).

 Enjoy.